 A penile implant is prescribed by your physician.
 Most insurance, including Medicare, covers the implant.
 Check with your physician’s office and your insurance carrier to determine your actual cost.

 What makes the Genesis® and Titan® Touch different?

 Both implants provide you with the capability of having an erection satisfactory for intercourse.
-The main difference is that the Genesis penile implant is a malleable implant consisting of 2 rods that are placed in the corpora cavernosa.
+The main difference is that the Genesis penile implant is a malleable implant consisting of two rods that are placed in the corpora cavernosa.
 There are no further parts to this implant.
 To have an erection, you only need to hold the penis and move it into the desired position.
 When you are finished you return the penis to the previous position.
-With the Titan Touch penile implant, you inflate the cylinders by pressing the pump bulb in the scrotum.
+With the Titan penile implant, you inflate the cylinders by pressing the pump bulb in the scrotum.
 You can control the firmness by pumping until you are satisfied with the erection.
 The best thing is to discuss each implant with your physician to make sure that you are getting the implant that is appropriate for you.

 Are there risks associated with the penile prosthesis?

-As with any surgery, there are some risks associated with the penile implant procedure including pain, anaesthesia reactions, repeat surgery due to infections, or mechanical problems with the device.
+As with any surgery, there are some risks associated with the penile implant procedure including pain, anesthesia reactions, repeat surgery due to infections, or mechanical problems with the device.
 Discuss this in greater detail with your physician.

 Can I still have an MRI with an implant?

 Yes, the device is MRI conditional.
 A letter attesting to MRI conditions are available.
 Please click the "about Coloplast" link on the bottom and fill out the contact form to request that one to be sent to you.